hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

  * It lacks a visual clue

 [13:36:13](#17275305733340lYnxT:tchncs.de) <hiiamboris>:
-I'm sure if you practice for a few weeks you'll develop you lazer eye skill to read bitsets from hex í ½í¸
+I'm sure if you practice for a few weeks you'll develop you lazer eye skill to read bitsets from hex ğŸ˜

 [13:36:35](#17275305953341GTrJX:tchncs.de) <hiiamboris>:
-* I'm sure if you practice for a few weeks you'll develop your laser eye skill to read bitsets from hex í ½í¸
+* I'm sure if you practice for a few weeks you'll develop your laser eye skill to read bitsets from hex ğŸ˜

 [13:36:39](#172753059975tLoar:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
 I am sure...